microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

 7. While you are waiting for processes to get completed in Azure Cloud Shell, you'll be asked for entering code thrice (Please see Step #6 above).
 This is necessary for performing installation of various Azure Services and preloading content in Synapse SQL Pool tables.
+> **Note**: You may be prompted to choose a subscription after the above mentioned step in case you have multiple subscriptions associated with your account.

 8. You will now be prompted to enter the resource group name in the Azure Cloud Shell.
 Enter the name of the resource group that you created in [Task 1](#task-1-create-a-resource-group-in-azure) above (Synapse-WWI-Lab).